hui890514/vscode-theme-e-ink/README.md

 ![e-ink](./screenshots/e-ink.png)

-I test the E-Ink theme on the DASUNG Paperlike HD 13.3-inch display with Text Mode and Fast+++, and the E-Ink Color theme on the Bigme B251 25.3-inch display with Web Mode.
+I test the E-Ink theme on the DASUNG Paperlike HD 13.3-inch display with Text Mode and Fast+++, and the E-Ink Color theme on the Bigme B251 25.3-inch display with Video Mode.

 ## Thanks